Sanusihassan/flex-system/readme.md

 The `img.middle-vertically`, `video.middle-vertically` makes an image or a video to be centered vertically
 #### reseting
-flex system is adding some styles for some elements and they will be ignored if `.default` class is used
+flex system is adding some styles for some elements and they will be ignored if `.default` class is used.

 A <a href="#">link</a> `(anchor tag)` is styled by removing the <u><a href="#">underline</a></u> and the default color making it's color to be the color of it's containing element.